MarkvanMents/docs/content/developerportal/operate/restore-backup-locally.md

     ![](attachments/restore-backup-locally/postgres-password.png)

-    {{% alert type="info" %}}You will need this password later to allow your Mendix app to access the restored data.
+    {% hint style="info" %}You will need this password later to allow your Mendix app to access the restored data.
     {{% /alert %}}

 * When restoring a database hosted in Mendix Cloud v4, or downloading a full backup, you will need a utility such as [7zip](http://www.7-zip.org/) on your local machine which can extract files from *.gz* and *.tar* archives.